pritamvarpe/FileOperationsDemo/README.md

 Although IntelliJ handled most of the work, I also used the command line for compiling and running Java files directly with javac and java commands.

 This improved my understanding of how the Java compiler and runtime environment work.

+Alongside technical tools, I also relied on learning resources that provided explanations, tutorials, and problem-solving guidance during the project:

+5] .
+YouTube Videos

+YouTube was an important platform for learning practical aspects of file handling in Java.
+Watching video tutorials made complex concepts easier to understand, as they combined theoretical explanations with live coding examples.
+It also helped me debug issues by following step-by-step demonstrations.

+6] .
+ChatGPT

+ChatGPT acted as an on-demand assistant throughout the project.
+Whenever I faced doubts, needed code explanations, or wanted alternative approaches, ChatGPT provided quick and clear solutions.
+It also helped in generating documentation and improving the project description.

+7] .
+GeeksforGeeks

+GeeksforGeeks was one of the most valuable reference sites I used.
+It offered in-depth articles and coding examples for file handling in Java, including the use of classes like FileReader, FileWriter, BufferedReader, and BufferedWriter.
+Its problem-solving tutorials gave me confidence in applying theoretical concepts to real coding tasks.